mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 #### 1. Make a clone of the old server by contacting Northern.Tech

+Migration between instances involves manual operations, requires support assistance, and is available as a paid service.
-If you wish to migrate your account please contact us on [support@mender.io](mailto:support@mender.io) with the title **Tenant migration**.
+If you wish to migrate your account, please reach out to us using the [contact form](https://mender.io/contact-us).

-In that request please share you "Organization name" as registered on Hosted Mender in "Organization and billing".
-We will get back to you once the tenant has been cloned and you can proceed to the next step.
+Once the commercial part is resolved, technically we'll identify your Hosted Mender tenant and start a cloning process.
+We'll keep you updated and let you know when you can move to phase two.

-#### 2. Update the device with configuration for both servers
+#### 2. Update the device with the configuration for both servers

-This will largely depend on the way you create build artifacts.
+This will largely depend on the way you create and build artifacts.
-Regardless of the approach the goal to update the device so it's config (`/etc/mender/mender.conf`) changes from:
+Regardless of the approach, the goal is to update the device so its config (`/etc/mender/mender.conf`) changes from:

 ```
 {